Ram Navami riots: 2022 riots

-during processions on 10 April 2022, on the occasion of the Hindu festival of Ram Naomi, the birth anniversary of Hindu God Rama.
+during processions on 10 April 2022, on the occasion of the Hindu festival of Ram Navami, the birth anniversary of Hindu God Rama.
 Dozens of people were injured, including police officers.
 At least one person was killed in Gujarat.
 Dozens of houses, shops and vehicles were set on fire during the clashes, causing loss of crores of rupees.
 Later on 17 April 2022, Indian police arrest 14 in New Delhi in connection with communal violence.